zzw890827/aws-sap-questions/第1套/README.md

 73. A company has a data center that must be migrated to AWS as quickly as possible.
 The data center has a 500 Mbps AWS Direct Connect link and a separate, fully available 1 Gbps ISP connection.
 A Solutions Architect must transfer 20 TB of data from the data center to an Amazon S3 bucket.
 What is the FASTEST way transfer the data?
     - [ ] A. Upload the data to the S3 bucket using the existing DX link.
-    - [ ] B. Send the data to AWS using the AWS Import'Export service.
+    - [ ] B. Send the data to AWS using the AWS Import/Export service.
     - [ ] C. Upload the data using an 80 TB AWS Snowball device.
     - [ ] D. Upload the data to the S3 bucket using S3 Transfer Acceleration.